-About 50km from Madaba in Jordan, I check into a Movenpick hotel, the Movenpick Dead Sea Resort & Spa, a luxury resort on the shores of the Dead Sea.
-It’s the lowest point on earth and the ancient site of Sodom and Gomorrah.
-The other drawcard is its abnormally high salt content, which allows bathers to bob in the water like corks.
+About 50km from Madaba in Jordan, I check into the Movenpick Dead Sea Resort & Spa, a luxury resort on the shores of the Dead Sea.
+Of all the things to do in Jordan, chilling out in the Dead Sea is the most relaxing.

-The rich black mud along the shoreline is believed to offer health benefits such as increasing circulation, easing discomfort from arthritis, healing allergies and revitalizing the skin.
+The rich black mud along the shoreline is believed to offer health benefits such as increasing circulation, easing discomfort from arthritis, healing allergies and revitalising the skin.

 Most of the spas charge a minimal fee for resort guests to use the facilities and around JD50 (US$68) for day visitors who are not guests of that particular resort.